 When you set up an electronics recycling program at your work, you will automatically reduce the chance of hackers uncovering your personal data.

-Too often, companies that throw their old devices into the trash succumb to data thieves that pick their discarded electronics and mine the unwiped drives.
+Too often, companies that throw their old devices into the trash succumb to data thieves who pick through their discarded electronics and mine the unwiped drives.

 Obviously, this can lead to many severe problems for you, your employees, and even your customers, including huge legal fees and leaked information.
 Instead, a solid recycling program will ensure all of your data is destroyed before it ends up in the wrong hands.